MicrosoftDocs/Devices-docs/surface-hub/install-manage-surface-hub-3-pack.md

   ![Image that shows location of plastic tip that can be removed to enable rotation](images/remove-cartridge-fig4.png)

-5. Take the Surface Hub 3 Pack and slide it into your Surface Hub.
+5. Slide the Surface Hub 3 Pack into your Surface Hub.
 6. Fasten the locking screw and slide the cover into place.
 Power on your new Surface Hub 3.
 7. Follow the instructions in: